-Stephen Ogden and Jessica Blacow together head up the Residential Conveyancing team and have over 30 years of experience of acting in the sale and purchase of residential property, including leasehold properties, apartments and new build properties.
+Stephen Ogden and Jessica Blacow together head up the property team and have over 30 years of experience of acting in the sale and purchase of residential property, including leasehold properties, apartments and new build properties.

 Laker Legal Solicitors are members of the Law Society Conveyancing Quality Scheme which is a recognised quality standard for residential conveyancing practices.
 This ensures that Laker Legal have the expertise to deliver quality residential conveyancing advice.